 Welcome to our FAQ page.
-Now that you have booked your accommodations in Golden, BC you may have a question or two.
-Read through all of the information and then if you still have a question do not hesitate to email us at firstname.lastname@example.org and we are very happy to help you out.
+Now that you have booked your accommodations with us in Golden, BC you may have a question or two.
+Read through all of the information and then if you still have a question do not hesitate to email us at email@example.com and we are very happy to help you out.

 Q: Where are you located

 A: We are located in the heart of the Blaeberry Valley, 17 km NW of Golden, BC.
 The Canadian Rockies surround us to the North and East and our view is of the Purcell Mountains to the South and West.
 See our Directions to Quantum Leaps page to get exact directions to our Retreat Centre.
 This corner of British Columbia is on Mountain Standard Time (same time as Calgary).
-The time zone change is about 45km to the West of us.
+The time zone change to Pacific Time is about 45km to the West of us.

 Q: How many acres of land do you have

 A: We are on 11 acres of Riverside property.
 Our property line to the South is just a few metres from the South Point House.
 To the West our property line is the Blaeberry River.
 River land is considered crown land so you may go hiking along the river, see other hikers, and horseback riders going by.
 To the North we are bordered by Wydeen Creek and 5 acres of crown land.
 And to the East, our border is the Blaeberry Road.

 Q: Are you a “Green”, environmentally friendly Retreat Centre